 You may have some swelling and discomfort around the implant area.
 If so, you can take an over-the-counter painkiller such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-Your lower jaw contains nerves that supply the feeling to your tongue, chin, lower lip and lower teeth.
-If the nerves are damaged by the implant, you may feel temporary or even permanent tingling or numbness.
+The nerve that runs to your face has branches that are in your lower jaw.
+These supply the feeling to your lower jaw, lower teeth and gums and your bottom lip.
+If the nerves are damaged by the implant, you may feel temporary or sometimes permanent tingling or numbness.
+It may also be painful.
 X-rays and CT scans help your dentist to see the position of the nerves in your jawbone to minimise this risk.

-Occasionally, the jawbone doesn't fuse with the implant properly and the implant can become loose and fail.
+Occasionally, the jawbone doesn't fuse with the implant properly and the implant can become loose.
 This isn't usually painful, but the implant won't be able to support false teeth.
+You may need to have another implant fitted.
 Your dentist will ask you to attend regular check-ups to make sure your implants are still secure.

 For sources and links to further information, see Resources.